EvotecIT/PSWriteHTML/readme.md

   - New-HTMLTable - Sorting ordered for DateTime - PR by Ferdi Weiner (ferwe)
   - Removed New-HTMLChart temporary as it will be rebuilt

-## Advantages over ReportHTML:
+## Advantages over ReportHTML

 - faster report building (from 20+ seconds to 0-2 seconds)
 - updated libraries
 - bunch of different, new features
 - easier building HTML

 ## Credits